Covid-19 Travel Checklist

 Please make sure you check regulations and guidelines all the way up to before you’re due to depart as requirements can change with little notice.
 It is the passenger's responsibility to do this and if you don’t follow the guidance, you may be refused travel.
 Please note, travel requirements are in line with the destination's government guidance, as well as FCDO advice.

-Please be aware that should restrictions ease, for those of you who have booked your holiday and are not able to travel because your vaccinations are not up to date or you do not satisfy the entry requirements, this is not something Erna Low can cancel and refund you for and normal cancellation terms will apply.
+Please be aware for those of you who have booked your holiday and are not able to travel because your vaccinations are not up to date or you do not satisfy the entry requirements, this is not something Erna Low can cancel and refund you for and normal cancellation terms will apply.

 OUTBOUND TRAVEL CHECKLIST